 The Idaho College of Osteopathic Medicine provides support in career development for all medical students in all stages of medical school.
-Following this four-year checklist prepared by our team will help to successfully guide you through understanding yourself, exploring your options, choosing a specialty and preparing for your residency.

 Additional resources can be found on AACOM’s Career Planning Guide for DO Students.